ritamsarmah/smart-home/README.md

 # Smart Home

-For many of us, home is the most comfortable place in the world; however, our appliances often require constant adjustment to meet our needs and standards of comfort.
-We believe with modern wireless technologies your home can be much more thoughtful and delightful.
-We developed a smart home system that automatically keeps your house cool and bright, while saving energy at the same time.
+A prototype smart home system that automatically keeps your house cool and bright, while saving energy at the same time.
 The system is comprised of three main parts: an iOS application, an Arduino micro-controller, and the sensors and home devices (i.e. a light and AC).

 ## Functionality
 - Display sensor data such as temperature, humidity, light and AC status to mobile device